microsoft/PowerApps-TestEngine/docs/PowerFX/Select.md

 This is the same functionality as the Power Apps [Select function](https://docs.microsoft.com/en-us/power-apps/maker/canvas-apps/functions/function-select).

-In case of nested gallery, use Index() with the select function.
+In case of nested gallery, use Index() within the select function.
 ## Example
 `Select(Button1)`